Simple Thai Mango Salad (10 Minutes)

 - Fish sauce: If you don’t like it or don’t have any, use light soy sauce instead (or just leave it out).

-- Add chopped other fresh herbs like fresh mint or Thai basil
+- Add other chopped fresh herbs like fresh mint or Thai basil

 - Sprinkle on toasted unsweetened coconut, toasted cashews or crushed, crunchy peanuts.